olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

   }
 ```

-Most of the time, you use its features without even noticing, Lit-HTML is very idiomatic and does what you would expect.
+Most of the time, you'll use its features without even noticing: Lit-HTML template syntax is _idiomatic_ and does what you would expect.

 ### Reactive dataflow

-You can think about Lit-Element and Lit-HTML as forming a [reactive dataflow engine](#TODO:definition), where both would collaboratively maintain a <em>computational graph</em> for every custom element and its templates:
+You can think about Lit-Element and Lit-HTML as composing in a [reactive dataflow processing system](https://en.wikipedia.org/wiki/Dataflow_programming), where both would collaboratively maintain a _computational graph_ for every custom element and its templates:

 * the graph would link attributes to properties of a custom element, and vice-versa;
 * and link properties to template parts.

-Whenever an attribute or property value changes, the change propagates along the edges of the graph, until a <em>part</em> of the template is reached – allowing Lit-Element and Lit-HTML to know which <em>parts</em> of a template are using that changed value and need to be re-rendered.
+Whenever an attribute or property value changes, the change propagates along the edges of the graph, until a _part_ of the template is reached – allowing Lit-Element and Lit-HTML to know which _parts_ of a template are using that changed value and need to be re-rendered.

-(To our knowledge, this graph is an emergent characteristic of the <em>design</em> of Lit-Element and Lit-HTML and does not exist per se in their implementation.)
+(This _reactive dataflow processing_ and its _computational graph_ are emergent characteristics of the _design_ of both Lit-Element and Lit-HTML – but do not exist _per se_ in their implementation.)

 ### Significant updates